 For step 1 (Sole Source) you only have 3 Cambridge Diet food packs, water, tea/coffee without milk, herb tea.
 You cannot have any other food, milk, alcohol, diet drinks or chewing gum.
 For step 2 you will have 3 Cambridge Diet food packs plus one low-fat, low-carbohydrate meal, such as cottage cheese salad or grilled chicken and steamed vegetables.
 You are allowed 1/5 pint of milk but you still have to have 8 large glasses of water and cut out alcohol.
 For steps 3 and 4 you have just two food packs, as well as a breakfast of 150 calories and main meal such as lunch or dinner.

-Sample breakfast: fruit smoothie (pictured above) and 3 rye crispbread with low-fat cream or cottage cheese
+Sample breakfast: Fruit smoothie and 3 rye crispbread with low-fat cream or cottage cheese

-Sample lunch: tomato and basil soup, a small granary roll filled with cottage cheese.
+Sample lunch: Italian tomato soup, a small granary roll filled with cottage cheese.
 A 100g pot of low-fat fromage frais

 Sample snacks: Two chocolate chip cookies.
 For more information visit cambridge-diet.co.uk.